UBC-CIC/census-explorer/docs/DeploymentGuide.md

 <img src="./screenshots/step2.3.2_2.png">

 3. Select the new _unprocessed-data_ folder.
-Click **Upload**, and add the "headers.csv" file from the data directory in this repository and the two files obtained from Statistics Canada in step 0 (the names of these files don't matter).
+Click **Upload**, and add the "headers.csv", "Donations by Family Type - 2006 to 2018 (FSAs).csv", and "Donations by Income Group - 2006 to 2018 (FSAs).csv" files from the data directory of this repository.

 <img src="./screenshots/step2.3.3_1.png">